sandypockets/step-counter-d3/README.md

 - [HTTP Errors](https://www.npmjs.com/package/http-errors): `~1.6.3`
 - [Morgan](https://www.npmjs.com/package/morgan): `~1.9.1`

-### Dev Dependencies
+## Dev Dependencies

-## Project Roadmap
+##
-Planned features to add to the template:

-- Navigation
-- Footer
-- Authentication (without database integration)
--
+# Express Template

+This template is a living, breathing organism.
+It will be improved upon over time, in an effort to reduce the amount of time to MVP when working with Express.

 ### Contributing